jakobjassmann/ecodes-dk-lidar/dklidar/readme.md

-odm_import_single_tile | Imports a laz pointcloud file into ODM for a single tile. odm_import_mosaic | Creates an odm tile mosaic by importing the whole neighbourhood of a tile. odm_generate_footprint | Generates the footprint for the odm of a single tile. odm_validate_crs | validates the crs for single tile odm or neigbourhood mosaic odm. odm_add_normalized_z | Adds normalised height attribute to an ODM point cloud (single or mosaic). odm_export_normalized_z | Exports mean and sd of normalised height for a given tile. odm_export_canopy_height | Exports canopy height as normalised height attribute of the 0.95th-quantile.
+odm_import_single_tile | Imports a laz pointcloud file into ODM for a single tile. odm_import_mosaic | Creates an odm tile mosaic by importing the whole neighbourhood of a tile. odm_generate_footprint | Generates the footprint for the odm of a single tile. odm_validate_crs | validates the crs for single tile odm or neigbourhood mosaic odm (default: only tile). odm_add_normalized_z | Adds normalised height attribute to an ODM point cloud (single or mosaic). odm_export_normalized_z | Exports mean and sd of normalised height for a given tile. odm_export_canopy_height | Exports canopy height as normalised height attribute of the 0.95th-quantile.